 So the healthcare consumer needs to be mindful that complaint boards indicate merely the bedside manner of the physician rather than quality of care.

 Most health insurance plans advise or require that the healthcare consumer receive a second opinion when treatment involves a complex surgical procedure.
 This is excellent advice.
 If you have received two identical, unbiased opinions related to your diagnosis and recommended treatment, you can proceed accordingly with more confidence that you are pursuing the right approach.
-To recieve a second opinion click here.
+To receive a second opinion click here.

 If the two opinions disagree, you should examine the training and qualifications behind each opinion to determine which is most likely the correct recommendation.
 Another option is to pursue a third opinion, but this can add to your confusion.